hartfordsthistory/hartfordsthistory.github.io/buildings/north/resources.md

 Many of these resources overlap with those used by genealogical researchers.

+## Newspaper resources

+If you have a SFPL library card, you can use the library's login to use ProQuest to search a number of SF newspapers.
+(The Chronicle, the San Francisco Daily Call, etc)

+You can also use [UC Riverside's online newspaper archive and viewer](https://cdnc.ucr.edu/), which I find has much better scans, much better searchability, facilities for easy clipping, and a way to suggest corrections to the transcribed text.

 ## Blue Books

 The ancestor of telephone directories, these were designed to help well-to-do newcomers navigate and find friends, relatives, shopping, social groups, churches, and other services.
 These were often put together by a coalition of local clubs whose members would fund the printing by subscription.
 (Basically like a very fancy posh version of the Little League phone tree and directory we got as kids.)